The BK brand continues to flounder

 It might streamline some things but not having a brand steward, empowered to keep the focus going, leads to executives sharing responsibilities and often diverting them from their marketing tasks.
 Consider this: In a recent study published in the Wall Street Journal, when people multitask they do each task 30% worse than if they only did a single task at a time.
 The legions of Burger King franchises owners must be hoping this move does not reduce Burger King’s marketing effectiveness by 30%.
 I don’t think they could survive that.

-Burger King must put a finer focus on their brand and not throw it out as parts to be picked up by operations.
+Burger King must put a finer focus on the BK brand and not throw it out as parts to be picked up by operations.
 Its brand should mean more to them than that.